 QueryLsmsNpbRequest Parameters

 Refer to section 2.9.6 for details on the query expression for the QueryLsmsNpbRequest.
+Note, the svb_activation_timestamp parameter will no longer be used nor sent to the LSMS in an audit related Number Pool Block Query Request.

 QueryLsmsNpbRequest XML Example